Deltares-research/FloodsAndHealthTool/docs/overview.rst

 QMRA (Quantitative Microbial Risk Assessment) models are often used to estimate the risk of disease transmission through the consumption of contaminated food or water.
 It is a risk assessment tool that estimates the risk of disease transmission from exposure to a specific dose of pathogens.
-In the context of food and water, QMRA can be used to estimate the number of people who will become ill after consuming a contaminated food or water product (Haas et al., 2014).
+In the context of food and water, QMRA can be used to estimate the number of people who will become ill after consuming a contaminated food or water product (Haas et al., 2014; Daniels et al., 2018).
-QMRA can be used to estimate the number of people who will become ill (Daniels et al., 2018).

 .. figure:: ./figures/QMRA_model.jpg
    :width: 900px